gravitational/teleport-plugins/terraform/GETTING_STARTED.md

   name: terraform
 spec:
   allow:
-    app_labels: # This gives Terraform an access to all apps in the cluster.
+    app_labels: # This gives Terraform access to all apps in the cluster.
 You might want to restrict it.
       '*': '*'
-    db_labels: # This gives Terraform an access to all apps in the cluster.
+    db_labels: # This gives Terraform access to all apps in the cluster.
 You might want to restrict it.
       '*': '*'
     rules:
       - resources: